 - We will develop teacher capacity by planning collaboratively using a consistent, structured approach.

-Our curriculum is designed to deliver the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.
+Our Scope and Sequence is designed to deliver the common set of knowledge and skills required by students for life-long learning, social development and active and informed citizenship.

-We use a conceptual approach when designing units of work that are: rigorous, use contemporary tools, promote deep thinking, build relationships and engage with others.
+We use a conceptual inquiry base approach to design Unit Learning Plans that are: rigorous, use contemporary tools, promote deep thinking, build relationships and engage with others.
 Students ask questions, explore possibilities and consider alternatives.

-Learning overviews for each level, are available by clicking on the individual learning links in the menu on the right side of this page.
+Learning overviews for each level, are available by clicking on the individual learning links in the menu on the left side of this page.

 Home Learning Procedures

-We have a well-established and documented process for each of the three learning levels across the College.
-Each contains the: recommended times, content, home school partnership expectations, and the additional learning structures in place at school to assist all students to become successful learners.
+We have a well-established and documented process for home learning across the College.
+Including the recommended times, content, and home school partnership expectations supporting all students to become successful learners.